 Seasonal employment can be a great choice for employers and employees alike.
-Workers have an opportunity to find a quality position while working less hours than is typically required.
-Some of these employees are working two jobs or are balancing an education with work.
+Workers have an opportunity to find a quality position while working fewer hours than is typically required.
+Some of these employees are working two jobs, or are balancing education with work.

 Additionally, employees have the flexibility of hiring workers for a restricted amount of time.
 Many companies take advantage of this form of hiring during their busiest seasons.
 Here are a few crucial tips for hiring seasonal work.

 Seasonal work is very different from permanent or long-term work.
 The job description, employees and the overall work relationship will be distinct.
 For this reason, the recruitment process should be adapted specifically for seasonal work.